abhayraj2705/google-keep/README.md

 Notes longer than a few sentences are summarized using a Hugging Face summarization model, keeping your notes concise and focused.

 3. Voice Input
 Users can click the mic icon and dictate notes, powered by the Web Speech API.
+The voice feature is inside the voice symbole when you click on the take a note then there will be the voive icon just click and test that accuracy

+4. colors customaization
+Users can click on the colors icons and choose the colors of the card in which the user wants color of the card to be visible

 live link : https://google-keep-murex.vercel.app/